 Motorcycle accidents can be devastating and life-altering events.
-Some of the most severe injuries sustained in a motorcycle accident can lead to paralysis, which can be both physically and emotionally debilitating.
+Some of the most severe injuries sustained in a motorcycle accident can lead to paralysis.
+Paralysis is physically and emotionally debilitating.
 If you have suffered paralysis due to a motorcycle accident caused by another driver, it’s essential to understand your rights.
-Call the Dallas motorcycle accident attorneys of The Benton Law Firm today at (214) 777-7777 for a free legal consultation to learn more.

 Types of Paralysis

 Paralysis is the loss of voluntary movement and feeling in the body due to damage to the nervous system, most commonly the spinal cord.
 It can be partial or complete.
 Paralysis can either be flaccid, where the muscles atrophy, or spastic, in which the muscles tighten and spasms result.

 - Paraplegia: Paralysis of both legs, feet, and part of the trunk.
 It is typically caused by damage to the spinal cord in the thoracic or lumbar region.

 - Quadriplegia is paralysis of all four limbs, the torso, and sometimes the face and neck.
 This typically occurs when there is an injury to the cervical region of the spinal cord.